-Those in the earlier stages of the pipeline will often opt out of filling out a form, because they just aren’t ready to make the commitment of giving you all that information.
+Those in the earlier stages of the pipeline will often opt out of filling out a form, because they aren’t ready to make the commitment of giving you all that information.
 They might not want to fill out a form until they are late into the research stage or just beginning to consider other options.
-They will want to know why they should stick with your brand, your gated content must provide them with that answer or they won’t be back.
+They will want to know why they should stick with your brand.
+Your gated content must provide them with that answer or they won’t be back.

 Another thing to consider is removing that friction in general.
 If you buy third party engagement data from an outside source, you can often match your contacts with those you purchase.
 This means that you won’t have to gate content to get more information, you simply need to match your contacts with the users that convert.

-Too often, I’ve just started research a problem I’m having and will be checking out some brands with offerings that fit my need.
+Too often, I’ve just started researching a problem I’m having and will be checking out some brands with offerings that fit my need.